 Read about more awesome WordPress plugins you should use for your marketing.

-WPS Hide Login: Allows you to hide the login page of your WordPress site.
-Read on how to use the plugin and boost the security of your wordpress site.
+This plugin allows you to hide the login page of your WordPress site.
+Read on how to use the plugin and boost the security of your WordPress site.

-Divi Builder: One of the best things that ever happened to WordPress has been the Divi Builder 3.0.
+One of the best things that ever happened to WordPress has been the Divi Builder (which works with any WordPress theme).
 You can now build entire websites with it or maybe just customize the theme you are using.

 Project Management Tools